punk-domains/punk-contracts/README.md

 ### Flatten the contracts

 Most audit tools will require you to flatten the contracts.
-This means that all contracts that are defined under the imports will actuallz be imported into one .sol file, so all code is in one place.
+This means that all contracts that are defined under the imports will actually be imported into one .sol file, so all code is in one place.

 First create a new folder called flattened: